This is a list of recreation sites within the township. Many other sites & activities are available in Alger and

 This site includes a ramp (hard surface) with a small dock & protective rock breakwall, parking for 18 vehicles (trailer-sized spaces) to provide boaters with access to Lake Superior.
 It is open to boats seasonally (non-winter months); although ice fishermen may use it for access, it is not plowed.
 It is maintained by the Hiawatha National Forest with cooperative efforts from Onota Township.

 Laughing Whitefish River

-The John H. Hammer public access site features a ramp (gravel/dirt) for boat access near the mouth of the Laughing Whitefish River.
+The John H. Hammer public access site features a small ramp (gravel/dirt) for boat access near the mouth of the Laughing Whitefish River.
 Directions: from M28 near Deerton Rd – take Laughing Whitefish Point Rd (also known as North Point Rd) for over two (2) miles – you will cross two bridges.
 There will be a DNR signed road to the left.
 It is north of the Tyoga Trail site.
 Note: The connection of the river mouth into Lake Superior is often impassable to boats due to sand build-up.

 Deer Lake Park

 This roadside park has a sandy beach, picnic tables, and grills.
 Designed with summer fun in mind, this site also offers a large parking area, outhouses, garbage cans, and is within walking distance of the Deer Lake boat ramp.
 This park is enjoyed by both residents and visitors for picnics, swimming, boating, and fishing.